Huddleston Branch

-Huddleston Branch is a stream in Oregon County, in the Ozarks of southern Missouri.
+Huddleston Branch is a stream in Oregon County, in the Ozarks of southern Missouri, United States.
 It is a tributary to Dry Creek.

 The stream headwaters are at 36°42′53″N 91°26′58″W approximately two miles northwest of Alton.
 The stream flows to the northwest passing under U.S. Route 160 and enters Dry Creek about one-half mile northeast of Royal Oak.
 The confluence with Dry Creek is at 36°44′10″N 91°27′51″W.

 Huddleston Branch has the name of John Huddleston, a pioneer citizen.